All Episodes

 I don't care.

-This is one thing the media is not getting about all these articles that they're Hannity's fighting the Wall Street Journal.
+This is one thing the media is not getting about all these articles that they're, Hannity's fighting the Wall Street Journal.

-Hannity's fighting Glenn Beck.
+Hannity's fighting Glenn Buck.

 Hannity is fighting the National Review guys, the Wall Street Journal guys, the Romney guys, the former presidential candidates.